yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Overview.rst

    PSDK Linux Rogue Graphics Software Stack

-Please note that RGX-KM in this context refers to the pvrsrvkm kernel module, which is currently provided at:
+Please note that the Rogue Graphics Kernel Module (RGX-KM) in this context refers to ``pvrsrvkm``, which is currently provided at:

    - `<https://git.ti.com/cgit/graphics/ti-img-rogue-driver>`_

-This is included by default in the SDK.
-The kernel module is located at:
+The SDK includes this by default.
+The kernel module is at:

 .. code-block:: console